numba/numba/docs/source/developer/repomap.rst

 ROCm GPU Target
 '''''''''''''''

-Note that the ROCm target does reuse some parts of the CPU target, but duplicates some code from CUDA target.
+Note that the ROCm target does reuse some parts of the CPU target, and duplicates some code from CUDA target.
 A future refactoring could pull out the common subset of CUDA and ROCm.
 An older version of this target was based on the HSA API, so "hsa" appears in many places.